The Shaped Transformer: Attention Models in the Infinite Depth-and-Width Limit: Introduction

 This work operates in a relatively new regime -- the \emph{proportional} infinite depth-and-width limit -- where depth $d$ and width $n$ diverge as the ratio $d/n$ tends to a positive constant.
-This limit, first studied by \citet{hanin2019finite}, has been the recent subject of intense study \citep{hanin2019finite,hanin2019products,hu2021random,li2021future,noci2021precise,li2022neural}.
+This limit, first analyzed by \citet{hanin2019products}, has been the recent subject of study in the context of neural network \citep{hanin2019finite,hu2021random,li2021future,noci2021precise,li2022neural}.
+A related line of work also studied the Lyapunov exponent for products of random matrices \citep{hanin2021non,akemann2019integrable, ipsen2015lyapunov, jiang2017spectral}.
 This regime retains the network's stochasticity and, at initialization, has been shown to closely resemble the behaviour of finite architectures, yet still yield a relatively simple limiting description, expressible in terms of stochastic differential equations \citep{li2021future,li2022neural}.
 In this work, we fully characterize the {initial output distributions} of a network with skip connections and Softmax-based attention mechanisms, in the proportional infinite-depth-and-width limit.

 Inspired by the idea of shaping activation functions \cite{martens2021rapid,zhang2022deep,li2022neural,he2023deep}, our theoretical approach finds an adequately modified attention mechanism via its SDE limit.
 Our modification involves making the attention matrix closer to the identity, and appropriately choosing the temperature parameter $\tau$, which re-scales the logits of the Softmax.
 Similar to shaping activation functions, the temperature scaling we devise linearizes and reduces the saturation of the Softmax, a known source of training instability in Transformers \citep{dehghani2023scaling}.
 In order to model the feedforward layer of a Transformer's block, we extend existing results \citep{li2022neural} to derive an SDE for the proportional limit of shaped-ReLU feedforward multi-layer perceptrons (MLPs) with skip connections.
 Combined, we fully characterize the output distribution of a Transformer with shaped non-linearities (\cref{cor:full_transformer}).